ginsumaster/ginsumaster/README.md

 - 👀 I’m interested in ...
 ChordPro
 - 🌱 I’m currently learning ...
 TypeScript
 - 💞️ I’m looking to collaborate on ...  testing my code
-- 📫 How to reach me ... no comment
+- 📫 How to reach me ...
+Don't call me ..
+I'll call you.

 <!---
 ginsumaster/ginsumaster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.